YCat33/galaxy_airflow_quickstart/README.md

 4. Leverage the Clusters page within the [Galaxy UI](https://docs.starburst.io/starburst-galaxy/query/clients.html) to locate your connection variables.
 5. Set up the environment variables.
 Replace <user_name>, <password>, and <host_name> with your actual values.

-  **Note: if your username or password includes the special character “@” (replace with “%40”) or “/” (replace with “%2F”) to accounting for string encoding
+  **Note: if your username or password includes the special character “@” (replace with “%40”) or “/” (replace with “%2F”) to account for string encoding

 ```
   export GALAXY_USERNAME=<user_name> GALAXY_PASSWORD=<password> GALAXY_HOST=<host_name>